 - Crash scene investigation.
 Trucking companies and their insurers gather evidence and investigate the scene immediately after a crash.
 They have procedures in place to reduce their liability and limit the financial recovery of people injured in the crash, and get started before the victims have even left the hospital.
-Your attorney must immediately conduct a crash scene investigation on your behalf, including requesting any evidence collected by the opposition, and issue a spoliation letter to preserve evidence.
+Your attorney must immediately conduct a crash scene investigation on your behalf, this includes requesting any evidence collected by the opposition, and issue a spoliation letter to preserve evidence.

 - Proving the extent of your injuries.
 A collision with a semi-truck is more likely to cause severe injuries than with another passenger car.
 Your attorney should be able to accurately total the amount of damages you are owed, including your past medical bills, damage to your vehicle, lost income, future medical or disability costs, and a fair amount for the pain and suffering you have endured.
 If you've lost a loved one, your attorney should build a strong claim to recover compensation for the family’s loss and to punish the trucking company for any wrongdoing that led to an untimely death.

 From collecting evidence to filing your claim, we have the legal experience it takes to get you fair compensation for your truck accident case.
-Our attorneys can take over the fight on your behalf, advising you on all of your legal options while you focus on your recovery.
+Our attorneys can take over the fight on your behalf and will advise you of all of your legal options while you focus on your recovery.
 Simply fill out the form on this page today to make an appointment in our offices.